rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Paths.md

 ![image](/img/Year_1/MCS/DMLA/Paths/graph.webp)

+_Is this path connected_

+_How many connected components does this graph have?_

 -   Is connected - In one piece

 -   Removing 6-7, 5-8 and 4-7 makes two connected components, making it